JanuszL/CV-CUDA/docs/sphinx/samples/python_samples/object_detection.rst

    ./samples/object_detection/models/download_models.sh /tmp

 The sample can be invoked without any command-line arguments like the following.
 In that case it will use the default values.
 It uses peoplenet.jpg as the input image, renders the bounding boxes and writes the image to /tmp directory with batch size of 1.
+The default confidence threshold is 0.9 and iou threshold is 0.1.

 .. code-block:: bash